alejandrods/Social-Distance-Using-TensorFlow-API-Object/README.md

-# Social-Distance-Using-TensorFlow-API-Object
+# Social Distance Using TensorFlow API Object Detection
-Using Tensorflow API Object to detect persons and calculate the distance between them.
+We are going to use the Tensorflow API Object Recognition to detect persons and calculate the distance between them.
+I have used the `SSD with Mobilenet` model and I created some functions to improve the visualization of our predictions.

 ### Table of Contents